angeldzzz23/Thoughts/README.md

 # makes it easier to find your music

-- makes it easier for users to to find,

 - Search engines and music platforms rely on metadta for indexing and categorization

 - Insufficient or erroneous metadata can hamper your music’s discoverability, directly impacting sales and streams.